xquery/curlpipe/README.md

 make install
 ```

-Note that running cmake will pull down dependencies and requires access to internet.
+Running cmake should pull down dependencies which requires access to internet.
 This is problematic
 approach for those wishing to build without accessing the internet and will change in the near future eg. should be
 able to build and install deps independently.

-The build should helpfully complain if there are other common dependencies missing from your platform (ex. openssl).
+Otherwise the build hopefully will complain if there are other common dependencies missing from your platform (ex. openssl).

 ### Testing